U.S. regulator orders national Takata driver-side air bag recall

-DETROIT (Reuters) - The U.S. National Highway Traffic Safety Administration on Wednesday ordered air bag supplier Takata Corp 7312.T to expand its regional recall of driver-side air bags to cover the entire United States.
+DETROIT, Nov 26 (Reuters) - The U.S. National Highway Traffic Safety Administration on Wednesday ordered air bag supplier Takata Corp to expand its regional recall of driver-side air bags to cover the entire United States.

-Such a nationwide recall would affect vehicles made by five automakers: Ford Motor Co (F.N); Honda Motor Co (7267.T); Chrysler Group LLC, a unit of Fiat Chrysler Automobiles (FCHA.MI) (FCAU.N); Mazda Motor Corp (7261.T) and BMW AG (BMWG.DE).
+Such a nationwide recall would affect vehicles made by five automakers: Ford Motor Co ; Honda Motor Co ; Chrysler Group LLC, a unit of Fiat Chrysler Automobiles ; Mazda Motor Corp and BMW AG .

 NHTSA gave Takata until Tuesday to issue a recall.
 If the company does not, NHTSA “may begin proceedings” leading to fines for the Japanese air bag supplier of up to $7,000 per vehicle that the U.S. road safety regulator says should have been recalled.